 A day or so later I saw her on campus and we talked again, and that evening we went walking on the hill behind the college dorms.
 We walked up and back, then sat on a bench, and then I walked her to her dorm room.

 Serita and I have been married for 35 years.

 (If you scroll down, you will come to a post titled “Wherein My Wife Takes a Turn.”
 It’s a video.
 Serita shows up in the third feature.)

 It’s July, high summer, and there have been rains and days of blue sky and at night the distant back-and-forth calls of the Barred owls.
-The yellow beans are foremost, the sweet onions, too, and soon coming are the heavy-set tomatoes and yellow sunflowers.
-Quetzal and her friend Christine have been swimming at Lucus Pond with the dogs, and baking shortbread, and we have been to the ocean in the early morning and likewise at night.
+The yellow beans are foremost, the sweet onions, and soon coming the heavy-set tomatoes and yellow sunflowers.
+Quetzal and her friend Christine have been swimming at Lucus Pond with the dogs, baking shortbread, and we have been to the ocean in the early morning and likewise at night.

 Last night after dinner, my wife, daughter and I circled around the table and knocked out signs for today’s Women’s March in Portsmouth, NH.
 This is what I came up with: